hassamx21/HCCDA-TechEssential/README.md

 Basic Knowledge of Huawei Eco system

-Depyment of Linux on HUawei
+Deployment of Linux on Huawei

 Networks & STORAGE SERVICE ON HUAWEI CLOUD